top of page

 Andrew Kingsley

-Andrew Kingsley (he/him) is in the middle of his 6th year of teaching at the Riverdale Country School, and first year teaching at the UPenn Graduate School of Education.
+Andrew Kingsley (he/him) just finished his 6th year of teaching at the Riverdale Country School, and first year teaching at the UPenn Graduate School of Education.
 Besides making crosswords, he also likes making chess sets—anything with a grid shape, basically.

 SCOREBOARDS FROM PREVIOUS EVENTS